devodev/mongoperf/README.md

-# mongo-tester
+# mongoperf
-`mongo-tester` provides a CLI for running predefined scenarios against a mongodb database and report performance statistics.
+`mongoperf` provides a CLI for running predefined scenarios against a mongodb database and report performance statistics.

 ## Overview
-`mongo-tester` provides a CLI for running predefined scenarios against a mongodb database and report performance statistics.
+`mongoperf` provides a CLI for running predefined scenarios against a mongodb database and report performance statistics.

-Currently, **`mongo-tester` requires Go version 1.13 or greater**.
+Currently, **`mongoperf` requires Go version 1.13 or greater**.

 ## Table of Contents